Roby, Merseyside: Governance

 Since 1974 the village and ward have been administered by Knowsley Borough Council.

 Geography

 The area is located within a green belt area of Merseyside and partly consists of detached houses and private roads such as Wynwood Park.
 It has a golf course situated in nearby Bowring Park by the M62 motorway and Roby Road.

 A new instated sign marks Roby by the Bowring Park Golf Course, including Roby Station and Roby Road within its location.

 Transport

-Roby railway station is situated on the Liverpool City Line, between the stations of Broadgreen and Huyton.
+Roby railway station is situated on the Liverpool City Line, between the stations of Broad Green and Huyton.